kensanata/mastodon-archive/README.md

 You can expire your toots using the `expire` command and providing the `--older-than` option.
 This option specifies the number of weeks to keep on the server.
 Anything older than that is deleted or unfavoured.
-If you use `--older-than 0`, then *all* your toots will be deleted or *all* your favourites will be unfavoured.
+If you use `--older-than 0`, then *all* your toots will be deleted, or *all* your favourites will be unfavoured, or *all* your notifications will be dismissed.

 ```
 ~/src/mastodon-backup $ mastodon-archive expire --older-than 0 kensanata@social.nasqueron.org